Bodev13/conduit-fullstack-app/README.md

 git submodule update --init --recursive
 ```

-3. Create and set up .env file by following the description below in the section [Environments](#environments)
+3. Create and set up `.env` file by following the description below in the section [Environments](#environments)

-4. Copy the `template.env` to your own `.env` and add you cloud VM IP
+4. Copy the `template.env` to your `.env` and add your cloud VM IP address

 ```bash
 cp template.env .env